ttr/tld-CanneryManufacturing/README.md

-﻿# Cannery Manufacturing v1.7.2
+﻿# Cannery Manufacturing v1.7.3

 A mod for *The Long Dark* designed to improve the usability of the Last Resort Cannery Workshop in Bleak Inlet / Blackrock Workshop, especially on Interloper difficulty.

-original by ds5678, updated by Digitalzombie & Atlas Lumi, 1.7 By Varrxion (Please reach out to Varrxion with bugs)
+1.7+ By Varrxion (Please reach out to Varrxion with bugs), original by ds5678, updated by Digitalzombie & Atlas Lumi

 ## Features